iandorsey00/geodata/README.md

 population from the data files by the land area in the gazetteer file.

-In simple terms, if you just want a raw number, such as the number of people with a bachelor's degree or higher, you want a compound.
+In simple terms, if you just want a raw number, such as the number of people with a bachelor's degree or higher, you want a component.
 If you want a ratio or percentage (such as the *percent* of people over age 25 with a bachelor's degree or higher), you want a compound.